Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/SOLID.md

 * Mention that this pattern exists on the functions and class level, the component level (Common Closure Principle) and the architectural level (Axis of Change)

+## O - Open Close Principle

+> Software entities should be open for extension but closed for modification

+This means, functions should be easily be added to existing code, but existing code shouldn't be altered.
+To do this, while writing code, ask your self, can more functionality be added to this code.

+Advantages:

+* Maintainability
+  Easier to add code
+* Flexibility
+* Scaleability

+## D - Dependency Inversion Principle

+>